Moesif/moesif-apollo-graphql-example/README.md

 # Moesif Apollo GraphQL Example

-[Moesif](https://www.moesif.com) is the most advanced API analytics platform with native [support for GraphQl](https://www.moesif.com/docs/platform/graphql/).
+[Moesif](https://www.moesif.com) is the most advanced API analytics platform with native [support for GraphQL](https://www.moesif.com/docs/platform/graphql/).

 [Apollo](https://www.apollographql.com/) is one of the most popular frameworks for creating and using [GraphQL](https://graphql.org/learn/) in the node ecosystem.

 This example builds upon the [get started example](https://www.apollographql.com/docs/apollo-server/essentials/server.html#middleware) from the official guide on Apollo's website to demonstrate how you can set up Moesif quickly using the [moesif express](https://www.moesif.com/docs/server-integration/express/) middleware.

-## Summary of Key Changes
+## Summary of key changes

 Apollo sever works with any express app.
 When you set up Apollo with express, you can simply add the moesif-express middleware.
 Below summarizes the code needed.
 See index.js from this package for details.